 Pipe Olet Connections

 Piping Olet is a self-reinforced branch connection used to connect small pipe branches from larger size main pipes.
 This is an alternative to a pipe to pipe branching.
 They are specially designed by a company called Bonney Forge.
 In places where the reducing tee is not available, piping olets are widely used.
-Piping olets are designed based on MSS SP-97 or ASME B 31.3.
+Piping olets are designed based on MSS SP-97 or ASME B31.3.
 Different types of piping olets are available.
 Widely used piping olets are:

-Similarly there are other pipe olet fittings like Elbolet, Nipolet, Latrolet, Flexolet, Flangolet, Sweepolet, and Coupolet.
+Similarly, there are other pipe olet fittings like Elbolet, Nipolet, Latrolet, Flexolet, Flangolet, Sweepolet, and Coupolet.
 Their pictorial representation is provided in Fig. 5.

 Wye pipe fittings are also called lateral connections. the name wye came because it resembles the letter “Y”.
-Such type of pipe fittings are used in drainage systems and have a branch line at 45 degrees to keep the flow of water smooth.
+Such types of pipe fittings are used in drainage systems and have a branch line at 45 degrees to keep the flow of water smooth.
 This kind of pipe fitting has a low frictional loss and very low turbulence.

 Caps and Plugs